Aliyah and Yishuv during World War I: History

 The Ottoman authorities even made a number of deportations from the country.
-In 1915 the Ottomans collected people walking the streets of Tel Aviv and Jaffa and deported them by ship to Egypt.
-In 1917 the Ottoman deported the Jewish population of Tel Aviv and Jaffa as a result of the progress of the British front in the south of the country.
+In 1917 the authorities deported the Jews of Tel Aviv and Jaffa by ship to Egypt as a result of the progress of the British front in the south of the country.
 (The Ottomans feared that the Jewish population in Tel Aviv would assist the British in taking control over the country.)
 The Ottoman authorities also deported the leaders of the Jewish population in the Land of Israel—David Ben-Gurion and Yitzhak Ben-Zvi were deported from the empire in spite of the Zionist leadership officially declaring their support to the Ottoman Empire.

 The relation of the authorities evoke divisions of many opinions among Yishuv leadership.
-Ben-Gurion, leader of the labor party Poale Zion, said that the enlistment might lead to the sympathy from the Turks.
-Jewish soldiers were recruited commissions—working battalions performing degrading difficult service jobs.
+Ben-Gurion, leader of the labor party Poale Zion, said that enlistment into the Ottoman Army might lead to the sympathy from the Turks.
+Numerous Jews from Palestine served in the Ottoman Army during the war.
+While some served as officers, Jewish soldiers were largely sent to labor battalions that provided logistical support for the army, often working in difficult and degrading conditions.
 At the end of the war, the Yishuv was at its lowest ebb.
 Its number fell from 84,000 to 56,000 and it suffered considerable economic difficulties.